Celebrex Relief (Celecoxib)

 Dosage Instructions

-For muscle and joint injuries: 2 capsules as a single dose on the first day, then 1 capsule once or twice daily on subsequent days as required.
-For menstrual cramps: 2 capsules as a single dose or divided on the first day, then 1 capsule once daily on subsequent days.
-You may take an additional capsule on any given day if needed.
-Maximum treatment duration is 5 days.
+For muscle and joint injuries, take 2 capsules as a single dose on the first day, then 1 capsule once or twice daily as needed for up to 5 days.
+For menstrual cramps, take 2 capsules as a single dose on the first day, then 1 capsule daily as needed for up to 5 days.

 Available Tablet Strengths